Josh-Adey/easybank-landing-page-master/README.md

 The main section

-- section 2 needs a flex container which contains 4 flex containers.
+- section 2 was given a flex container which contains 4 flex containers.
-- each of the 4 flex containers also needs a flex container for 2 boxes. the footer section
+- each of the 4 flex containers also has a flex container for 2 boxes. the footer section
 - footer needs a flex container which has 4 flex containers each of which has a column flex